Did you think each heartbeat lasts the same length of time?

-In clinical biofeedback at YRCC, we measure the instantaneous heart rate (IHR) of any given heartbeat.
+In clinical biofeedback, we measure the instantaneous heart rate (IHR) of any given heartbeat.
 That is, we measure the duration of specific heartbeat and then calculate how many of those exact heartbeats can fit into a minute to get that heartbeat’s IHR.
 We repeat this for every heartbeat.
 The IHR (any point along the curve above, each point representing a heartbeat’s heart rate) waxes and wanes in a sinusoidal fashion.
 This is called the HRV (HRV refers to the whole curve).

 Generally, larger swings in HRV are desirable because they are associated with better health outcomes.
 It reflects the bodies ability to regulate itself cardiovascularly and psychophysiologically.
 (Khazan, 2013).

 Decreased HRV is associated with greater risk of mortality in patients who have:

 • Suffered a heart attack (Bigger et al., 1993) and in those with chronic coronary artery disease (Bigger et al., 1995).

 • High blood pressure (Schroeder et al., 2003)